hunterjackson/docs/source/jms-source.rst

 1. KCQL routing of JMS destination messages to Kafka topics.
 2. Pluggable converters.
 3. Default conversion of JMS Messages to Avro with the payload as a Byte array.
 4. Extra connection properties for specialized connections such as SOLACE_VPN.

 .. _jms_converters:

 Converters
 ~~~~~~~~~~

 We provide four converters out of the box but you can plug your own.
-See an example :ref:`here. <jms_converter_example>` which
+See an example :ref:`here. <jms_converter_example>`
-and be set in ``connect.jms.kcql`` statement.

 **AvroConverter**

-``com.datamountaineer.streamreactor.connect.source.converters.AvroConverter``
+``com.datamountaineer.streamreactor.connect.converters.AvroConverter``

 The payload of the JMS message is an Avro message.
 In this case you need to provide a path for the Avro schema file to
 be able to decode it.

 **JsonSimpleConverter**

-``com.datamountaineer.streamreactor.connect.source.converters.JsonSimpleConverter``
+``com.datamountaineer.streamreactor.connect.converters.JsonSimpleConverter``

 The payload for the JMS message is a Json message.
 This converter will parse the json and create an Avro record for it which
 will be sent over to Kafka.